aiven/devportal/docs/products/redis/howto/migrate-aiven-redis.rst

--> To create a service and perform the migration
+Create a service and perform the migration
 -------------------------------------------------

 1. Check the Aiven configuration options and Redis connection details: